vuhung16au/awesome-compose/wordpress-mariadb/README.md

 If your data disappears after restarts:

 1. Make sure you're not using `down -v` which removes volumes
-2. Check that volumes are properly configured in your docker-compose file
+2. Check that volumes are properly configured in your compose file

 ## Additional Information